-Presidents Day Weekend – Holiday weekend and Twirl Mania competition, this is followed up by the Disney Princess Half Marathon weekend.
-The half marathon event also includes a 5k, 10k, and the Disney Fairy Tale Challenge was going to be the 18 – 21.
+Cancelled: Disney Princess Half Marathon weekend.
+This half marathon event also includes a 5k, 10k, and the Disney Fairy Tale Challenge was going to be the 18 – 21.

 End of February – The Contest of Champions is an open dance and drill competition that takes place at the ESPN Wide World of Sports complex at Disney World.
 NOTE: may be canceled.

-I would go February 3rd-6th!
+I would go February 1-5!
 Its clear sailing!

 Weather: Average Daily temperature is 67°, 8 days with precipitation this month

 Overall this month is hit or miss with rolling spring breaks throughout the country and a wide variety of Dance and Cheer competitions happening throughout the parks.
 We recommend going earlier in the month if you can.

 Weather: Average Daily temperature is 71°, 6 days with precipitation this month.